emilio2601/scpy/README.rst

 ----------
 Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, test writing, really anything is appreciated.

-You can open an issue in our `bug tracker <https://github.com/emilio2601/scpy/issues>`_ here, or even better, you can send a pull request.
+You can open an issue in our `bug tracker <https://github.com/emilio2601/scpy/issues>`_, or even better, you can send a pull request.

 Documentation
 ----------